AhmetZamanis/UsedCarKicksClassification/Report.md

   trains the SGDClassifier for only one epoch.
 We’ll call the method repeatedly to train the model for several epochs.
 Our function will handle early stopping manually by recording each epoch’s score.
-By default, 10 epochs with less than 0.0001 improvement in the validation error will terminate the model training.
+By default, 10 consecutive epochs with less than 0.0001 improvement in the validation error will terminate the model training.

   - **Class weights** will be applied to both training and validation error calculations: The errors for the minority class will be